joshglenn/react-native-wiki/Issue-Management-Oncall.md

 - Triage Pull Requests
 - Support Releases

+_Note:_ Issue Managers do not necessarily have the necessary access level to import PRs, so we might end up splitting this into multiple oncalls.
+For simplicity's sake, however, I'll focus on describing what I personally do on a day to day basis. -@hramos

 ## Oncall Playbook

 We place a higher priority on pull requests over issues.
 PRs indicates a higher level of commitment to the project and it is respectful of the author's time to look into each PR as soon as possible.